davidhu2000/react_redux_generator/docs/action.md

 redux g action song receiveSong playSong
 ```

 The generator will create a file at `frontend/actions/song_actions.js`.
 It will interpret the actions to create constants and action objects.
-In this example, the above command will create a `.js` file:

 ```js
 export const RECEIVE_SONG = 'RECEIVE_SONG';